On the intersection form of fillings: Proof of

 \begin{proposition} For a sufficiently stretched almost complex structure, we have

-where the last pairing is the natural map $H^n(W;\Z)\otimes H_n(W;\Z) \to \Z$. \end{proposition} \begin{proof} Given a Morse function $f$ on $W$ such that $\partial_r f >0$ on $\partial W$, then we can represent a cochain complex of $H^*(W;\Z)$ by critical points of $f$, then the paring of critical point $x$ with a closed cycle $B$ is the intersection number of the ascending manifold of $x$ with $B$.
-Following \cite[\S 2]{filling}, the map $\delta$ can be represented counting the moduli space of $(u,l)$ with $u$ solves the Floer equation and $u(0)\in W$ and $l$ is a gradient trajectory from $u(0)$ to a critical point $x$.
-Therefore $\la \delta([\check{\gamma}_j]), B \ra$ counts the moduli space of $(u,l_1,l_2)$ with $l_1,l_2$ be two half infinite gradient trajectories connected at an index $n$ critical point of $f$.
-Then by shrinking the time of the gradient flow lines from $\infty$ to $0$ as in \cite[\S 3.1]{filling}, and note that $[\check{\gamma}_i]$ is closed in positive symplectic cohomology and $B$ is closed, the count equals to length $0$ count, which is $\#\cM_{\check{\gamma}_i,B}$. \end{proof}
+where the last pairing is the natural map $H^n(W;\Z)\otimes H_n(W;\Z) \to \Z$ and $\delta$ is the map $SH^*_+(W;\Z)\to H^{*+1}(W;\Z)$. \end{proposition} \begin{proof} Given a Morse function $g$ on $W$ such that $\partial_r g >0$ on $\partial W$, then we can represent a cochain complex of $H^*(W;\Z)$ by critical points of $g$, then the paring of a critical point $x$ with a cycle $B$ is the intersection number of the ascending manifold of $x$ with $B$, i.e.\ the top right corner of \Cref{fig:def1}, transversality can be achieved by either using a generic metric define $\nabla g$ or perturbing $B$.
+Following \cite[\S 2]{filling}, the map $\delta$ can be represented by counting the moduli space of $(u,l)$ with $u$ solves the Floer equation and $u(0)\in W$ and $l$ is a gradient trajectory from $u(0)$ to a critical point $x$, i.e.\ top left corner of \Cref{fig:def1}.

+Therefore $\la \delta([\check{\gamma}_j]), B \ra$ counts the moduli space of $(u,l_1,l_2)$ with $l_1,l_2$ be two half infinite gradient trajectories connected at an index $n$ critical point of $g$, i.e.\ the bottom left corner of \Cref{fig:def1}.
+Then by shrinking the time of the gradient flow lines from $\infty$ to $0$ as in \cite[\S 3.1]{filling} illustrated in the bottom row of \Cref{fig:def1}, and note that $[\check{\gamma}_i]$ is closed in positive symplectic cohomology and $B$ is closed, the count equals to time length $0$ count, which is $\#\cM^{\check{\gamma}_i}_B$. \end{proof}